hmlongco/RxSwiftWidgets/README.md

 }
 ```

+This code should be equally easy to follow.
+A *ScrollWidget* builds a UIScrollView.
+A HStackWidget builds a horizontal UIStackView.
+And so on...

 ## Composition

 Like SwiftUI and Flutter, RxSwiftWidgets encourages composition.
 You might have noticed that our details example uses a *UserPhotoWidget*, a *DetailsSectionWidget*, and a *DetailsNameValueWidget*, which in turn are simply more *WidgetView's*.